 Gingerbread House Workshop Offered

-Come and decorate your own gingerbread house Tuesday, Dec.
-18, at 6 p.m. at the First Lutheran Church.
-For decorating fun, plan to attend and create your masterpiece from a prebuilt gingerbread house.
-Creativity will be unlimited as the houses are decorated.
-Bring your ideas and we will provide the supplies.
+Come and decorate your own gingerbread house Tuesday, December 19 at 6:30 p.m. at First Lutheran Church in Glasgow.
+The gingerbread houses are prebuilt and we will provide the supplies!
+Bring any idea as creativity will be unlimited for the houses being decorated.
 This is a great activity for families, grandparents and grandchildren, husbands and wives or even groups of youth.
 Everyone is invited to participate and make memories this Christmas season.
 There will be a $15 fee for supplies.

-In North America, gingerbread and gingerbread houses were introduced by the European settlers.
-Here, it is Christmas time when gingerbread makes its most impressive appearance.
-From elaborate Victorian houses, heavy with candies and sugar icicles to Hansel and Gretel houses, the Gingerbread house means a richly decorated Christmas decoration created with families in mind.
+In North America, Christmas time is when gingerbread makes its most impressive appearance.
+From elaborate Victorian houses, heavy with candies and sugar icicles to Hansel and Gretel houses.
+Gingerbread houses means a richly decorated Christmas decoration created with families in mind.

 Please contact the Valley County Extension Office to preregister for this class at 228-6241